Introduction to SSL

 Advantages and Benefits of SSL Certificates

 There is a number of phishing sites that are available today and are being created, so we need to be very much cautious about phishing sites.
 In many cases, you might see the exact replica of the original website that is being made available to you in order to fake you.
-But as far as SSL certificates are concerned, they will make sure that no such things happen as the fake websites can’t get an SSL certificate approved and signed by CA. Along with this, SSL will also protect you from other threats such as “man in the middle attack” and eavesdropping.
+But as far as SSL certificates are concerned, they will make sure that no such thing happens as fake websites can’t get an SSL certificate approved and signed by CA. Along with this, SSL will also protect you from other threats such as “man in the middle attack” and eavesdropping.

 2. Search engines ranking and increase of users presence

 3. Secure payments gateway and safe shopping

 Any business site must obtain an SSL certificate.
 When it comes to money and cash transfers, it becomes utmost to provide a secure tunnel between the buying entity and the selling entity whosoever is involved in the business.
 A business operating without an SSL certificate is almost targeted for attacks by hackers.
-Without a secure connection, no user will ever gain the confidence of submitting their credit card numbers for the sake of transaction.
+Without a secure connection, no user will ever gain the confidence of submitting their credit card numbers for the sake of a transaction.

 4. More security and extended authentication

 5. More robust encryption for secure of the information

 All the information that is transferred over an SSL connection is encrypted with robust and complex algorithms.
 It is almost impossible to decipher them.
 The encryption algorithms that are mostly used by certificate authorities are RSA, DSA, and ECC.
 Any sensitive information, such as passwords or credit card numbers, when sent over a network will be secured with robust encryption, and that will not allow the hackers to crack it.

 In this article, we have gained a good understanding of SSL and how it works.
 We also learned about the public and private keys that are being used in the encryption algorithm of SSL, and then we learned where we could use SSL.
 Finally, we wrapped up our article by seeing the benefits of SSL.